halkyonio/primaza-poc/README.md

 - Go back to the screen of the `discover`.
 It should be there
 - Create for the `registered service` its `credential`
 - Install the Quarkus Atomic Fruits application
-- When the application will start, then it will crash as atomic fruits cannot yet access database
+- When the application will start, then it will crash as atomic fruits cannot yet access the `fruits` database
 - Create a `claim` to tell to Primaza that the Atomic fruits app would like to access a Posgresql DB
-- Select the `Atomic Fruits application` from the screen `applications` and click on the button `claim`
+- Select the `Quarkus Fruits application` from the screen `applications` and click on the button `claim`
 - Select the claim to bind from the list
 - If the binding succeeded, then the status should be `bound` and the ingress URL should be displayed

 Everything is in place to claim a Service using the following commands:

-- Install the postgresql DB that the Quarkus Fruits application will access
+- Install the `fruits` postgresql DB that the Quarkus Fruits application will access
   ```bash
   DB_USERNAME=healthy
   DB_PASSWORD=healthy